microsoft/durabletask-netherite/docs/ptable.md

 ## Changing the table name
 The name of the partition table can be controlled by specifying the `LoadInformationAzureTableName` parameter in host.json.

+## Using blobs instead of a table
+If you set the `LoadInformationAzureTableName` parameter to an empty string in host.json, the load information is published to blobs instead of a table.
+For each partition, a separate blob `loadinfo.json` containing the load information is stored inside the directory for the partition.